gauravmandal27/OrganDonationDApp/readme.md

 # ORGAN DONATION DECENTRALIZED APPLICATION

 ## Self Introduction
 Hi!
-My name is Sindhu and I created this project because [Reason for creating the project].
+My name is Sindhu and I have contributed for the smart

 ## Project Description
 The initiated system is an organ donation decentralized app using blockchain technology, which is a web application for patients to register their information like most medical ID, blood type, organ type and state.